Debbie Gibson: 1990–2001

-She recorded two more albums for Atlantic Records: Anything Is Possible (1990) and Body, Mind, Soul (1993).
+Gibson recorded two more albums for Atlantic Records: Anything Is Possible (1990) and Body, Mind, Soul (1993).
 The former's title song, co-written with Motown mainstay Lamont Dozier, peaked at number 26 on Billboards Hot 100 in 1991.
 Subsequent singles from Anything Is Possible failed to chart on the Hot 100, although "One Step Ahead" scored on the Hot Maxi Singles and Hot Dance charts, peaking at numbers 21 and 18, respectively.

-During this time, Gibson was part of the supergroup that recorded the charity single "Voices That Care", which peaked at number 11 on the Hot 100 chart.
+During that time, she was part of the supergroup that recorded the charity single "Voices That Care", which peaked at number 11 on the Hot 100 chart.
 In 1992, she contributed a version of "Sleigh Ride" to the charity album A Very Special Christmas 2 which hit #7 on the Billboard album chart and was certified Double Platinum for shipment of two million copies.

 In 1995, she signed with EMI's SBK Records division and recorded her only album for the label, Think with Your Heart.
 It was an adult contemporary-heavy album consisting of piano and keyboard ballads recorded predominantly with the London Philharmonic Orchestra.
-The album's producer, Niko Bolas, who was usually Neil Young's co-producer, was producing the reunion album for Circle Jerks (a veteran punk band) and invited Gibson to a recording session for that band's album.
+The album's producer, Niko Bolas, who was usually Neil Young's co-producer, was producing the reunion album for veteran punk band Circle Jerks and invited Gibson to a recording session for that band's album Oddities, Abnormalities and Curiosities.
 She sang background vocals on the song "I Wanna Destroy You", as well as appearing at and participating in the Circle Jerks' performance at the punk venue CBGB wearing one of the band's T-shirts and sharing a microphone with frontman Keith Morris.
 In 1998, she sang the song, "I Do", which is featured on the soundtrack to the film, The Naked Man.
 The lyrics to the song were composed by the co-writer of the film, Ethan Coen.
 The soundtrack has never been released.

 After parting company with EMI, Gibson formed her own record label, Espiritu, to release her original material.
 Her sixth album, Deborah (1997), marked her full return to pop.
 Deborah includes the lead single "Only Words".
 "Only Words" (Dance Edit) became a Top-40 Hot Dance Music/Club Play hit.
 The album's other single was the ballad "Naturally".
-Though it only sold 20,000 in the US, Deborah remains well-respected.
+It only sold 20,000 in the US.

 In 2001, she released her seventh album on her new record label, Golden Egg, titled M.Y.O.B.
 It featured three singles: the sensual pop song "What You Want", the Latin-infused dance-pop song "Your Secret", and the bass-heavy "M.Y.O.B."
 Highlights from the album include the sultry Latin-flavored smooth jazz song "In Blue", a vintage-style ballad "Wishing You Were Here", "Jaded", and a remix of "M.Y.O.B." with the background vocals of her two nieces.